Kidnapping of Jayme Closs: Captivity and escape

-Jayme Closs's missing poster, released by the Federal Bureau of Investigation on October 19, 2018.

-During Closs' captivity, Patterson would threaten her that "bad things would happen" to her if she tried to escape.
-Whenever Patterson left the home, he would hide Closs underneath his bed, and would barricade the bed with bins filled with weightlifting equipment, so that she could not see out, and so that it would be apparent if she made any attempts to escape.
-Patterson's father would regularly visit the cabin on Saturdays, so Patterson would hide her under the bed on those days, additionally turning up the radio to drown out any noise she might make.
+During Closs' captivity, Patterson threatened her that "bad things would happen" to her if she tried to escape.
+When Patterson left the home, he hid Closs underneath his bed, which he barricaded with bins containing weightlifting equipment, so she could not see out and it would be apparent if she attempted to escape.
+Patterson's father regularly visited the cabin on Saturdays, so Patterson hid her under the bed on those days, and turned up the radio to drown out any noise she might make.

-Patterson would hide her under his bed for up to 12 hours at a time, with no food, water, or bathroom breaks.
-At Christmas time, Patterson left his home to visit his grandparents in Superior, Wisconsin, 45 minutes away from his home in Gordon, and left her under his bed for several hours.
-On one occasion, Closs says she accidentally moved one of the bins, and Patterson threatened that bad things would happen if she did it again.
-Closs says on one occasion when she upset Patterson, he hit her "really hard" on the back with a curtain rod.
+Patterson hid Closs under his bed for up to 12 hours at a time with no food, water, or bathroom breaks.
+At Christmas time, Patterson left his home to visit his grandparents in Superior, Wisconsin, 45 minutes away in Gordon, and left her under his bed for several hours.
+Closs says she once accidentally moved a bin, and Patterson threatened that bad things would happen if she did it again.
+Closs says once when she upset Patterson, he hit her "really hard" on the back with a curtain rod.

-Patterson believed that Closs was too afraid of him to make any escape attempts.
+Patterson believed Closs was too afraid of him to make any escape attempts.
 He "never put special locks on doors because she wouldn’t escape."
 They also slept on the same bed.
-Patterson would rarely let Closs out of the cabin, only doing so for brief walks on the lawn after checking for bystanders.
+Patterson rarely let Closs leave the cabin, only doing so for brief walks on the lawn after checking for bystanders.